Your browser does not support JavaScript.

 Credit Reports

-A hard inquiry is a credit-file check tied to a credit application or another approval decision.
+Hard inquiry means a credit-file check tied to a credit application or another decision that can involve new borrowing risk.

 Read more about Hard Inquiry.